 These narratives have wide-ranging effects in terms of producing new environmentally- oriented constituencies and new spaces of everyday environmental governance and discipline, as cities are increasingly recast in environmental terms.
 By tracing the specific practices through which urban environmental spaces are produced (for example, through infrastructural reorganization, efforts to increase efficiency of resource use, increased attention on community-led initiatives like urban gardening and cycling, and abandonment of entire sections of cities), this research continues to interrogate the relationship between state governance and "everyday" forms of environmental management and self-discipline.
 I'm especially interested in the extent to which these new environmental strategies enable or encourage public participation in environmental decision-making, what consequences that participation has on participants, and the potential (or lack thereof) that such projects have for producing more diverse and more inclusive configurations of the interface between urban nature and urban people.

-Gabriel, N. (Forthcoming) "Visualizing Urban Nature in Fairmount Park: Discipline, Economic Diversity, and Photography in Nineteenth-Century Philadelphia."
-In Braddock and Isenberg (eds), A Greene Country Towne: Art, Culture, and Ecology in Philadelphia.
-(Under Contract for publication in 2014)
+Gabriel, N. (2016).
+“Visualizing Urban Nature in Fairmount Park: Discipline, Economic Diversity, and Photography in Nineteenth-Century Philadelphia,” in Braddock, A. (ed.), A Greene Country Towne: Art, Culture, and Ecology in Philadelphia.
+Penn State University Press

 Gabriel, N. (2013) "Territorializing Urban Space: the Production, Division, and Reconfiguration of Natures and Economies."
 City.
 17:3